DataDog/integrations-core/zeek/README.md

 ## Overview

-[Zeek][6] is the world's leading platform for network security monitoring.
+[Zeek][6] is a platform for network security monitoring.
 It interprets what it sees and creates compact, high-fidelity transaction logs, and file content.
 It can create fully customized output, suitable for manual review on disk or in a more analyst-friendly tool like a security and information event management (SIEM) system.

 This integration ingests the following logs:
 - Connection logs